eloneonn/notepad/dev.md

 - Admin API for deleting and adding users, changing passwords?

 ## BUGS AND OTHER TODOS
-- Fix creating a new note having to wait for database for id
+- FIXED Fix creating a new note having to wait for database for id
 - Fix main view having to render twice when logging in (2nd render after fetching notes from db)
 - Implement a better saving mechanism for notes
+- Body is still scrollable when in note dialog
+- Search bar loses focus when a character is typed